GabeScott/standard-works-vault/General Conference/2012 April - The Race of Life.md

 “But lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal:

-“For where your treasure is, there will your heart be also.”1
+“For where your treasure is, there will your heart be also.”[^1]

-In our times of deepest reflection or greatest need, the soul of man reaches heavenward, seeking a divine response to life’s greatest questions: Where did we come from?
+In our times of deepest reflection or greatest need, the soul of man reaches heavenward, seeking a divine response to life’s greatest questions: *Where did we come from?
 Why are we here?
-Where do we go after we leave this life?
+Where do we go after we leave this life?*

 Answers to these questions are not discovered within the covers of academia’s textbooks or by checking the Internet.
 These questions transcend mortality.
 They embrace eternity.

-Where did we come from?
-This query is inevitably thought, if not spoken, by every human being.
+*Where did we come from?* This query is inevitably thought, if not spoken, by every human being.

-The Apostle Paul told the Athenians on Mars’ Hill that “we are the offspring of God.”2 Since we know that our physical bodies are the offspring of our mortal parents, we must probe for the meaning of Paul’s statement.
-The Lord has declared that “the spirit and the body are the soul of man.”3 Thus it is the spirit which is the offspring of God.
-The writer of Hebrews refers to Him as “the Father of spirits.”4 The spirits of all men are literally His “begotten sons and daughters.”5
+The Apostle Paul told the Athenians on Mars’ Hill that “we are the offspring of God.”[^2] Since we know that our physical bodies are the offspring of our mortal parents, we must probe for the meaning of Paul’s statement.
+The Lord has declared that “the spirit and the body are the soul of man.”[^3] Thus it is the spirit which is the offspring of God.
+The writer of Hebrews refers to Him as “the Father of spirits.”[^4] The spirits of all men are literally His “begotten sons and daughters.”[^5]

 We note that inspired poets have, for our contemplation of this subject, written moving messages and recorded transcendent thoughts.
 William Wordsworth penned the truth:

-Our birth is but a sleep and a forgetting:
+>Our birth is but a sleep and a forgetting:

-The soul that rises with us, our life’s Star,
+>The soul that rises with us, our life’s Star,

-Hath had elsewhere its setting,
+>Hath had elsewhere its setting,

-And cometh from afar:
+>And cometh from afar:

-Not in entire forgetfulness,
+>Not in entire forgetfulness,

-And not in utter nakedness,
+>And not in utter nakedness,

-But trailing clouds of glory do we come
+>But trailing clouds of glory do we come

-From God, who is our home:
+>From God, who is our home:

-Heaven lies about us in our infancy!6
+>Heaven lies about us in our infancy![^6]
+>

 Parents ponder their responsibility to teach, to inspire, and to provide guidance, direction, and example.
-And while parents ponder, children—and particularly youth—ask the penetrating question, why are we here?
-Usually it is spoken silently to the soul and phrased, why am I here?
+And while parents ponder, children—and particularly youth—ask the penetrating question, “Why are we here?”
+Usually it is spoken silently to the soul and phrased, “Why am *I* here?”

 How grateful we should be that a wise Creator fashioned an earth and placed us here, with a veil of forgetfulness of our previous existence so that we might experience a time of testing, an opportunity to prove ourselves in order to qualify for all that God has prepared for us to receive.

 Clearly, one primary purpose of our existence upon the earth is to obtain a body of flesh and bones.
 We have also been given the gift of agency.
 In a thousand ways we are privileged to choose for ourselves.
 Here we learn from the hard taskmaster of experience.
 We discern between good and evil.
 We differentiate as to the bitter and the sweet.
 We discover that there are consequences attached to our actions.

-By obedience to God’s commandments, we can qualify for that “house” spoken of by Jesus when He declared: “In my Father’s house are many mansions. ...
-I go to prepare a place for you ... that where I am, there ye may be also.”7
+By obedience to God’s commandments, we can qualify for that “house” spoken of by Jesus when He declared: “In my Father’s house are many mansions. … I go to prepare a place for you … that where I am, there ye may be also.”[^7]

 Although we come into mortality “trailing clouds of glory,” life moves relentlessly forward.
 Youth follows childhood, and maturity comes ever so imperceptibly.
 From experience we learn the need to reach heavenward for assistance as we make our way along life’s pathway.

 God, our Father, and Jesus Christ, our Lord, have marked the way to perfection.
-They beckon us to follow eternal verities and to become perfect, as They are perfect.8
+They beckon us to follow eternal verities and to become perfect, as They are perfect.[^8]

 The Apostle Paul likened life to a race.
-To the Hebrews he urged, “Let us lay aside ... the sin which doth so easily beset us, and let us run with patience the race that is set before us.”9
+To the Hebrews he urged, “Let us lay aside … the sin which doth so easily beset us, and let us run with patience the race that is set before us.”[^9]

-In our zeal, let us not overlook the sage counsel from Ecclesiastes: “The race is not to the swift, nor the battle to the strong.”10 Actually, the prize belongs to him or her who endures to the end.
+In our zeal, let us not overlook the sage counsel from Ecclesiastes: “The race is not to the swift, nor the battle to the strong.”[^10] Actually, the prize belongs to him or her who endures to the end.

 When I reflect on the race of life, I remember another type of race, even from childhood days.
 My friends and I would take pocketknives in hand and, from the soft wood of a willow tree, fashion small toy boats.
 With a triangular-shaped cotton sail in place, each would launch his crude craft in the race down the relatively turbulent waters of Utah’s Provo River.
 We would run along the river’s bank and watch the tiny vessels sometimes bobbing violently in the swift current and at other times sailing serenely as the water deepened.